Pitt in Japan

 Where You'll Live:

-• You will live in clean, modern single-sex dormitories with fellow Pitt students and local students and young professionals
+• You will live in clean, modern dormitories with fellow Pitt students and local students and young professionals

 • All rooms are singles; toilet and shower areas are shared